 Our regular office hours are Monday through Friday from 8:00 AM to 4:00 PM.

-You can call up to two weeks in advance to arrange a ride.
-The latest that you can call to arrange a ride for the next day is at least one day in advance before 12:00 PM.
+All regular paratransit trips require advance reservation.
+You may schedule a trip as far ahead as two weeks in advance.
+The latest that you can call to arrange a ride for the next day is at least one business day in advance before 12:00 PM.
+For trips on Saturday or Monday, the latest you can call to arrange a ride is Friday before 12:00 PM.

 The reservationist will give you a ½ hour pick-up window.
 Please be ready and waiting for the vehicle.

 Information Needed to Schedule a Trip